svianac/learning-notes/k8s-mastery.md

 kubectl apply -f rng.yaml --validate=false #Remove validation
 ```

 Daemon creates one pod per node.
-Master nodes usually have tains to prevent pods running there.
+Master nodes usually have tain to prevent pods running there.

 Mission: Make sure that there is a pod matching this spec on each node.